-O ye twenty-six steadfast venerable spiritual athletes, divine regiment of the King of all: undaunted by the fire, and crowned by God most gloriously, ye join chorus in the bridal-chambers of heaven, and protect from all misfortunes the most glorious Monastery of Zographou, which doth celebrate your holy memory, having acquired you as its foremost guardians.
+O ye twenty-six steadfast venerable spiritual athletes, divine regiment of the King of all: undaunted by the fire, and most gloriously crowned by God, ye join chorus in the bridal-chambers of heaven, and protect from all misfortunes the most glorious Monastery of Zographou, which doth celebrate your holy memory, having acquired you as its foremost guardians.

-And 4 Stichera in Tone II: Spec.
+And 4 Stichera in Tone II:

+Spec.
 Mel.: "With what crowns of praise ...":

-With what hymns of praise shall we extol today the venerable martyrs, the twenty-six confessors, as champions of piety?
-For some were leaders of the Monastery of Zographou, and others, having labored with the others, suffered with them, wherefore the Lord Who hath great mercy, hath crowned them,
+With what hymns of praise shall we honor today the venerable martyrs, the twenty-six confessors, as champions of piety?
+For some were leaders of the Monastery of Zographou, and others, having labored with the others, suffered with them.
+The Lord hath crowned them, Who hath great mercy.

-With what spiritual words shall we praise the twenty-six venerable and Godbearing martyrs, dying martyrs' deaths, consumed by fire in the tower: Thomas, who was the abbot of the Monastery of Zographou, Job, Barsanuphius, James, Sabbas, Parthenius, Cosmas, and the rest, who denounced the delusion of the minions of the pope and have received heavenly crowns, as is meet, from the hand of God?
+With what spiritual words shall we praise the twenty-six venerable and Godbearing martyrs, dying martyrs' deaths, consumed by fire in the tower: Thomas, who was the abbot of the Monastery of Zographou, Job, Barsanuphius, James, Sabbas, Parthenius, Cosmas, and the rest, who denounced the delusion of the minions of the pope and received heavenly crowns, as is meet, from the hand of God?